-- A list of parameters for the problem under attack.
-For this ISD case study, a parameter list is a tuple (n, k, t), and the problem is to recover a secret weight-t vector $e \in \mathbb{F}2^n$ given a matrix $H \in \mathbb{F}2^{(n-k)\times n}$ and given He.
-See Sections 3.4 and 3.5 for how this problem is formalized. - An attack name.
-For this ISD case study, attacks are named by high-level search strategies (see Section 4): isd0, isd1, and isd2.
-There are also straightforward bruteforce and bruteforce2 attacks as a baseline. - A list of parameters for the attack: for example, the number of attack iterations.
-Each attack has its own list of parameter names
+• A list of parameters for the problem under attack.
+For the AES-128 case study, a parameter list is a tuple (K, C), and the problem is to recover a secret K-bit key (padded to 128 bits) given two plaintext blocks and C bits from each ciphertext block.
+For the ISD case study, a parameter list is a tuple (n, k, t), and the problem is to recover a secret weight-t vector $e \in \mathbb{F}2^n$ given a matrix $H \in \mathbb{F}2^{(n-k)\times n}$ and given He.
+See Sections 4.4, 4.5 and 4.6 for how attack problems are formalized.

+- An attack name.
+For the ISD case study, attacks are named by high-level search strategies (see Section 6): isd0, isd1, and isd2.
+There are also straightforward bruteforce and bruteforce2 attacks as a baseline.
+For the AES-128 case study, there is just one attack, named aes128\enum. - A list of parameters for the attack: for example, the number of attack iterations.
+Each attack has its own list of parameter names.